So you are ready to make the change. You want to start feeding your dog raw, but have no clue where to start. This post is for you!

 What to Feed

 For newbies, I recommend feeding frozen raw patties with whole food supplements included.
 The patties mean you don't have to weigh any food out.
 The whole food supplements mean you don't need to add anything while you and your dog are getting used to the change.
 Most patties are 8 oz each.
-A few companies sell 1 or 1.5 oz patties that work great for small or toy breeds.
+A few companies sell small 1 or 1.5 oz patties that work great for small, toy breeds, or cats.

-If you are purchasing from Vida Spring, I recommend looking at Small Batch, Steve's Real Food or The Bones and Co.
-The Bones & Co is an Austin based company that sources as much from Texas as possible.
+If you are purchasing from Vida Spring, I recommend looking at Small Batch, Steve's Real Food, Answers or The Bones and Co.
+The Bones & Co is an Austin based company that sources as much from Texas as possible, and their patties are 95% meat/bones/organs.
 Small Batch is based on the West Coast and works with local organic free-range farms.
 Steve's Real Food is based out of Utah, and also uses humanely raised protein and organic where possible.
-Just look at the ingredients in both products!
+Answers uses a unique model of adding fermented food that helps protect the raw from harmful bacteria and provides probiotics.
+The ingredients in these products are exceptional, as is their approach to sourcing their protein.

 If you are interested in feeding raw, but not ready to leap into raw meat then consider an air-dried or freeze dried product.
 It feels a lot like dry dog food, but is actually providing much better nutrition.
 Ziwi is a company based out of New Zealand that makes an incredible air-dried dog food.
-It is 98% meat and 2% supplements.
-The food is much more calorie dense than traditional raw or even freeze-dried raw, meaning you do not have to feed as much.
-I always keep a bag of this on hand to make travel easier, or in case I forget to thaw food!
+It is 96-98% meat and 2% supplements.
+The food is much more calorie dense than kibble, traditional raw or even freeze-dried raw, meaning you do not have to feed as much.
+The Real Meat Company also makes a jerky type food similar to Ziwi but in slightly larger pices.
+I always keep a bag of one of these on hand to make travel easier, or in case I forget to thaw food!
+These foods could also be used as toppers.

 How Much to Feed